arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 Do you need to make a repetitive task that could be done through an API instead of a UI?
 Do you need to make many API call the quick and dirty way?
 This post is made for you: you'll learn to use Postman and CSV files to batch API calls.
-You may also learn a thing or two about API design, Github APIs (yes, plural) and other Postman features (command line, visualizer, ...) in the making.
+You may also learn a thing or two about API design, Github APIs (yes, plural) and other Postman features (variables, security, command line, visualizer, ...) in the making.
 If you never have used Postman or Github APIs, no problem, everything will be explained.
 <!--more-->

+# About the problem and solution

+While the problem and solution are quite simple, it's a great occasion to learn many things.

-# The problem to solve
+## The problem to solve

 I think it's Garfield, a famous philosopher, who once said _Laziness is the mother of invention_.
 Every time I have a repetitive task to do, I always try to find a way to let machine do it for me.